Mission Hill, Boston: Education

-The mission of this school as written on their website is, "to create a socially committed and morally responsible community of learners that values its students as individuals.
-Fenway’s goal is to encourage academic excellence and to develop intellectual habits of mind, self-esteem, and leadership skills among all students."
-This school is a public school.

 The table above is an estimation from the American Community Survey during the years of 2007–2011.

-Inside the adjacent Longwood Medical Area are the Harvard Medical School, Harvard School of Public Health, Harvard School of Dental Medicine, MCPHS University, and educational programs run by the Harvard teaching hospitals.
+Inside the adjacent Longwood Medical Area are the Harvard Medical School, Harvard School of Public Health, Harvard School of Dental Medicine, Massachusetts College of Pharmacy and Health Sciences, and educational programs run by the Harvard teaching hospitals.
 Also adjacent to Mission Hill/Longwood are the Colleges of the Fenway, Wentworth Institute, Northeastern University, and the School of the Museum of Fine Arts.